 - 1 cup raisins

-- Grape leaves, approximately 20-22
+- Grape leaves approximately 20-22

 Instructions

-- Heat medium-sized pan over high heat and add 1 TBS olive oil.
+- Heat medium-sized pan over high heat and add 1 tablespoon olive oil.
+When oil is hot, add chopped onions.
+Sauté onions until softened, about 5 minutes.
+Season with salt and pepper.

-- Cook until herbs are wilted, another 3 minutes.
+- Stir in parsley and mint.
+Cook until herbs are wilted, another 3 minutes.

 - Bring mixture to boil, then reduce heat, cover pan and cook on low until rice is soft and broth is absorbed.
 Add more water, if needed.